freebsd/pkg/README.md

 <a name="libpkg"></a>
 ### libpkg

-pkg is built on top of libpkg, a new library to interface with package registration backends.
+pkg is built on top of libpkg, a new library to interface with the package registration backends.
 It abstracts package management details such as registration, remote repositories, package creation, updating, etc.